accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Connect the iOS mobile device to the computer using macOS.
 1. Activate the **Accessibility Inspector** software.
 1. Choose the mobile device as the source and stay on the "Inspection" tab (buttons at top right).
-1. Use the arrows in *Accessibility Inspector* to access each element of the interface.
+1. Use the arrows in Accessibility Inspector to access each element of the interface.
 1. Check that
-	- for each text that structures the screen, the "*Traits*" parameter contains the value "Headers";
+	- for each text that structures the screen, the "Traits" parameter contains the value "Headers";
-	- that each text whose "*Traits*" parameter contains the value "Headings" is relevant, i.e.
+	- that each text whose "Traits" parameter contains the value "Headings" is relevant, i.e.
 		- the title thus declared is useful for structuring the screen;
 		- that the text contained in the title makes it possible to understand the content of the section thus titled.
 1. If this is the case, the criterion is validated.